ev2900/Fluentd_Examples/Cloud9_Apache_Logs_OpenSearch/README.md

-# Send Apache access logs from an Ubuntu Cloud9 to a S3 bucket
+# Send Apache access logs from an Ubuntu Cloud9 to Amazon OpenSearch Service

 Follow the instructions below